All Episodes

 Nothing I've done.

-I never mentioned a personal life.
+I never mentioned you in your personal life.

-It's a problem.
+I have a problem.

-And what I'm saying is, and the gentleman has already answered that.
+And the gentleman has already answered that.

-That was Peter Struck, news roundup and uh information overload hour, Sean Hannity Show, 800 941 Sean is our toll-free telephone number if you want to be a part of the program.
+Here's our toll-free telephone number if you want to be a part of the program.

-Now we have been blowing open every day all these new text messages.
+Now, we have been blowing open every day all these new text messages.

-Just when you think you have all of the struck page text messages, well, you don't, just like the correspondence with ore and steel, you don't, and slowly but surely it's like a s this slow unpeeling of an onion layer by layer because they don't want to just give everybody everything.
+And slowly but surely, it's like a slow unpeeling of an onion layer by layer because they don't want to just give everybody everything.

-Obviously, the hurricane has taken center Stage as it should, as we got to keep our fellow Americans safe this week.
+Obviously, the hurricane has taken center stage as it should, as we got to keep our fellow Americans safe this week.

 But we do know that this is getting to be a bigger deal every day now that we have figured out that the FBI and DOJ were colluding in a media leak strategy.